 Ah the C language!
-What can you say more about nostalgia and longevity!
-Not only C is one of the oldest surviving programming languages but also one that is on most of the lists of the top programming languages to use in 2021, and most probably will be in there for 2022 and beyond too.
+What can you say more about nostalgia and longevity?
+Not only C is one of the oldest surviving programming languages but also one that is on most of the lists of the top programming languages to use in 2023, and most probably will be in there in the coming years as well.

 C is also sometimes referred to as the mother of all programming languages.
 It is so because, throughout its reign of almost five decades, it has influenced so many programming languages.
 C++, Java, etc. are a few popular programming languages that have taken inspiration (concepts, design patterns, etc.) from C.